devkodama/PACS-Assistant/README.md

 At startup, PACS Assistant can restore EI, Powerscribe, and Epic windows to previously their saved positions.

-EPIC Secure Chat window can auto shrink and enlarge to save space when it is not in use.
+EPIC Secure Chat window can automatically enlarge and shrink itself to save space when it is not in use.

 ## Focus following for EI, PowerScribe, and Epic

 PACS Assistant lets you treat EI, PowerScribe, and Epic as though they were integrated instead of being separate applications.
 PACS Assistant follows your mouse pointer on the screen and keeps the proper application window in focus.
-You no longer need to click with the mouse to change window focus.
+You no longer need to click to change window focus.

 PACS Assistant treats key presses differently depending on which window is in focus.
 In most cases, key presses will be sent to the currently focused application.
-However, in some cases, keypresses may be sent to a different application.
+However, when it is appropriate, key presses may be sent to a different application.

-> If the mouse pointer is within the EI image window, pressing the `C` key will trigger the EI Shortcut which is assigned to the `C` key.
+> When the mouse pointer is within the EI image window, pressing the `C` key triggers the EI Shortcut that is assigned to the `C` key.
 However, if the mouse pointer is within the PowerScribe window, pressing the `C` key will type the letter *c* into PowerScribe.

 > If the Tab key is mapped to the PowerScribe command "Next Field", pressing Tab will send a "Next Field" command to PowerScribe regardless of whether the mouse pointer is within the PowerScribe window or an EI image window.

+## Viewport activation for EI

 Within the EI image windows, most EI keyboard shortcuts act on the currently active viewport.
 This often requires a mouse click to change the active viewport before pressing the shortcut key.
-PACS Assistant eliminates the extra click by automatically activating the correct viewport before sending the shortcut key to EI.
+PACS Assistant eliminates the extra click by automatically activating the correct viewport before the shortcut key is sent to EI.

-> For example, if the `1` key is mapped to EI Window/level Preset #1, pressing the `1` key will change the window/level of the series under the mosue pointer rather than the previously active viewport.
+> For example, if the `1` key is mapped to EI Window/level Preset #1, pressing the `1` key will change the window/level of the series under the mouse pointer, rather than the currently active viewport.

 In order to enable this functionality, you will need to tell PACS Assistant which shortcut keys you have mapped to which tools in EI.